Welcome to London, Ontario, Canada! Let us give you a few ideas about what to see on your first visit to our wonderful city.

 event driven

 For the perfect spot for pre-show/game dinner or drinks, visit The Squire Pub & Grill.
-Be sure to try a delicious plate of nachos or their 7 oz. house-made all beef burger!
+Be sure to try a delicious plate of nachos or their 7 oz. house-made all-beef burger!
 Or try London’s upmarket eatery, Abruzzi Ristorante for house-cured charcuterie, risotto or a plate of amazing handmade pasta - yum!

 delicious delight

-Historical site
+Historical sites

 Want to learn more about historical sites in London?
 Read A Brief History of London, Ontario blog here.